About Lightbox ads specifications

 Lightbox ads allow you to show sophisticated, interactive ads across the Google Display Network.

 This article describes the specifications for Lightbox ads created using AdWords templates.
 If you want to learn more about these ads, read About Lightbox ads.
-If you’re ready to jump into using Lightbox ads, see our article on how to Create a Lightbox ad.
+If you’re ready to jump into using Lightbox ads, see Create a Lightbox ad.

 Here are the basic asset specifications for Lightbox ads created with AdWords templates: